The Samaritans Hong Kong

-The Samaritans Hong Kong (Chinese: 撒瑪利亞會) operates a free 24-hour multilingual suicide prevention hotline in Hong Kong.
-[It] is a non-religious charity that provides confidential emotional support to all people, irrespective of race, creed, age or status, who are despairing or suicidal."
+The Samaritans Hong Kong (Chinese: 撒瑪利亞會) is a free 24-hour multilingual suicide prevention hotline in Hong Kong.
+It is a non-religious charity that provides confidential emotional support to all people, irrespective of race, creed, age or status, who are in emotional distress or suicidal.
 The organisation is registered as a charity in Hong Kong, and governed by its unpaid volunteers.

 There are about 110 active volunteers with the Samaritans Hong Kong, speaking 14 languages.
 All of its volunteers speak at least English as one of their languages.

 History

 Formation

-In Hong Kong, Andrew Tu—originally from Inner Mongolia of the Republic of China—and Elsie Tu, GBM, a missionary from Newcastle-upon-Tyne of England who came to Hong Kong in the 1950s, began their tasks in helping its underprivileged.
+Andrew Tu, originally from Inner Mongolia of the Republic of China, and Elsie Tu, GBM, a missionary from Newcastle-upon-Tyne of England who came to Hong Kong in the 1950s, began their work by helping the region's underprivileged children.
 They established the Mu Kuang English School.
 Working at this school in 1973 was Dave Tredrea, an ex-Samaritan from the United Kingdom, who was pivotal in shaping the local suicide prevention activities similar to that of his home country.

-Chad Varah, founder of the Samaritans in the United Kingdom, visited Hong Kong in 1974/ He was instrumental in the formation of a Hong Kong branch – the Samaritans Hong Kong.
+Chad Varah, founder of the Samaritans in the United Kingdom, visited Hong Kong in 1974.
+He was instrumental in the formation of the Samaritans Hong Kong.
 It became the first overseas branch of the Samaritans, initially with 20 volunteers, and with Andrew Tu as its first Director.
 The branch shared an office with Elsie Tu's clinic at Lo Fu Ngam Public Housing Estate (now known as Lok Fu Estate).

 The Wanchai Centre

 In April 1976, the Samaritans moved to a new office in the Sailors and Soldiers Home at 22 Hennessy Road in Wanchai.
 The centre comprised two tiny rooms separated by a corridor, and provided a service 24 hours a day, 365 days a year, plus a "flying squad" for emergencies.
 The two small rooms were replaced by two larger ones in the same building in 1979.

-Vanda Scott, who later became Director General of the Befrienders International in the United Kingdom, was the Director of Samaritans Hong Kong from 1980 to 1982.
+Vanda Scott, who later became Director General of the Befrienders International in the United Kingdom, was the director of Samaritans Hong Kong from 1980 to 1982.

 Split into two branches

-By the late 1970s there was a growing number of English speaking expatriates joining the Samaritans Hong Kong to become volunteers so that it was able to strengthen their service to the non-Chinese speaking callers.
+By the late 1970s, there was a growing number of English-speaking expatriates joining the Samaritans Hong Kong to become volunteers so that it was able to strengthen their service to the non-Chinese speaking callers.
 From the beginning of 1982, this branch of the Samaritans was renamed as The Samaritans (English Speaking Service), concentrating their efforts to the non-Chinese speaking community.
 The original branch, now known as The Samaritan Befrienders Hong Kong, continued to devote their energy to the Chinese speaking community.